 I started circling the promises immediately upon reading The Circle Maker.
 It made so much sense to me and brought me such a sense of peace and hope.
 I can trust these promises because God doesn't promise anything idly, and He always keeps His promises.

-My study Bible is now filled with circles as I have read and claimed all these promises, promises for blessings and for hope and for a bright future and for glory in heaven.
+My study Bible is now filled with circles as I have read and claimed all these promises, promises for salvation and for blessings and for hope and for a bright future and for glory in heaven.
 Promises for all-consuming love and grace and mercy and forgiveness.
 Promises for eternal life with Him and a heavenly inheritance beyond my imagination.

 These promises bring me comfort – when I let them which is not all the time.
 You see, we have to believe the promises and trust in them.
 We have to internalize them and let them become part of us.
 We can't just read them and commit them to head knowledge or they will not do us any good.